Would you like to enjoy tax savings while putting money aside for your healthcare costs, both now and in retirement?

 - Have a deductible of between $1,300 and $6,550 for an individual, or between $2,600 and $13,100 for a family

 - Are not enrolled in Medicare.
 (However, you can have separate dental coverage, vision coverage, long-term care coverage, disability insurance, and/or workers’ compensation insurance.)

 You use the money you put aside in the HSA to cover qualifying medical expenses that you have to pay to meet your deductible.
 Because the money is tax-free, you’ll save money in the long run.

-The amount you can contribute to an HSA varies depending on how old you are, your type of HDHP insurance and when you became eligible for the HSA.
-In 2017, a person with individual HDHP insurance can put up to $3,400 into an HSA; a family with family coverage can contribute up to $6,750.
+The amount you can contribute to an HSA varies depending on how old you are, your type of HDHP insurance, and when you became eligible for the HSA.

 How Do I Use My HSA?

 You can withdraw money from your HSA to cover a “qualifying medical expense.”
 Generally, this is any expense that your health insurance doesn’t cover or reimburse you for, or that would qualify as a medical/dental expense deduction on your tax return.
-Examples may include copays or costs for specialists, lab work, hospital procedures and operating room fees, dental cleanings, dental treatments and dental surgery.
+Examples may include copays or costs for specialists, lab work, hospital procedures, operating room fees, dental cleanings, dental treatments, and dental surgery.

 The IRS website has more information about what constitutes a qualifying medical expense.
 (Keep in mind, though, that once you use your HSA to pay a qualifying medical expense, you can no longer claim that expense as a deduction on your tax return.)

 Save receipts for any expense you pay out of your HSA account, as well as all of your HSA account statements.
 You may need them if the IRS ever has a question about your HSA distributions.